 UPDATE: I revisited Mérida in the summer of 2022, a few months after my initial visit when most of these photos were taken.
-Passing by Monumento a la Patria, I was shocked to see that it had been badly vandalized by a group of radical feminists, who also desecrated many of the other statues along Paseo de Montejo.
+Passing by Monumento a la Patria, I was shocked to see that it had been badly vandalized by radical feminists during a protest.
+They also desecrated many of the other statues along Paseo de Montejo.

 Gran Museo del Mundo Maya

 The state of Yucatán is home to some of the Mayan world’s most significant archaeological sites.
 Accordingly, the state capital of Mérida hosts what’s likely the world’s largest museum dedicated to Mayan culture.

 The museum is situated in a modern building that opened in 2012.
 And it was built in the shape of a ceiba, or Mayan Tree of Life mentioned above.
 While there is certainly a lot to see inside, the museum’s outer facade makes it appear bigger than it really is.

 Surprisingly, the museum starts with the present, detailing the life of ethnic Mayans in modern-day Mexico.
 You’ll learn about the cultural practices and language that have been preserved by the Yucatec Maya all these years, and some of the symbols they still use, such as the green cross.

 While Christian at first glance, the symbol actually dates to pre-Hispanic times and symbolizes the cosmic axis at the center of the four corners of the world.